 While studying the factors affecting corporate governance, Carola Frydman discovered an intriguing trend: corporate CEOs with military experience are steadily vanishing from the industry landscape.
 Among large, publicly held firms, the proportion of CEOs with military service in their background has decreased by an order of magnitude since 1980—from 59% to only 6.2%.
 Frydman, a visiting associate professor of finance at the Kellogg School (on leave from Boston University), along with Efraim Benmelech, an associate professor of finance at the Kellogg School, were already researching individual leadership personalities.
 The two decided to investigate the impact that CEOs with military backgrounds might have on the behavior of the firms they lead.

 “For economists, it’s not necessarily an obvious view that individual characteristics matter in a corporate leader,” Frydman says.
 “For quite some time, economists thought it was it was all about the firm as a whole—that the most effective CEO was simply any person who would maximize value by implementing the firm’s policies.
 But now we are more interested in trying to separate out how much of these outcomes are due to the firm and how much can be attributed to individual leadership.”

-“Service in the military may prepare one to make tough decisions and show leadership in tough times.”
+"Our interpretation is that service in the military may prepare one to make tough decisions and show leadership in tough times.”

 For Benmelech, who was born and raised in Israel—where military service is compulsory—the research question had additional personal appeal.
 “I served in the military myself,” he says, “so I was especially interested to see if this kind of experience could be shown to have a measurable impact in civil life.”
 Indeed, as described below, the researchers find that military CEOs tend to make ethical, conservative decisions—and to be particularly adept at leading firms under duress.